DIPSAS/ehrcraft-form-api/README.md

 Warning: The library is in early beta and intended for internal use.

+## Versions

+- 1.5.0 - Added callback on ctx

 ## Usage

 The script engine only runs vanilla JS, thus we need to remove the references to this library when running insinde the form renderer.